 The Hobbs Observatory, located 15 miles east of the campus at the Beaver Creek Reserve, contains a 24-inch computer-controlled telescope, a 14-inch Schmidt-Cassegrain telescope, a CCD camera, and a classroom.
 This observatory is open to the public on Saturday nights, when clear, during the months of May through October.
+The James and Joan Leary Family Environmental Education Center consists of 168 acres located in a popular four-season recreational area at the confluence of the Flambeau and Chippewa rivers.
+The land is surrounded by Chippewa County forest land.
+The Leary Family Environmental Education Center will become an integral part of the university's Watershed Institute for Collaborative Environmental Studies.
+Information about the Leary Environmental Education Center is available from Dr. James Boulter, director of the Watershed Institute.
 Nature Conservancy Tracts, owned by the University of Wisconsin-Eau Claire Foundation, include 320 acres of forest and marshland which are available for scientific investigations and class use.
 One of these, the Schmidt Tract, is approximately 30 miles east of Eau Claire, in Clark County, and two are in Washburn County, near Sarona and Spooner.
 More specific information concerning location and use of this land can be obtained from Dr. Paula Kleintjes Neff, Department of Biology.
-Pigeon Lake Field Station, operated under the auspices of the UW System and UW-River Falls, includes approximately 50 acres in the heart of the Chequamegon-Nicolet National Forest, about 150 miles north of Eau Claire.
-The Station's 16 cabins, dining hall, recreation hall, and five well-equipped classrooms accommodate up to 120 students.
-Through the cooperation of the U. S. Forest Service, Field Station programs have access to 825,000 acres of the Chequamegon-Nicolet National Forest, where rivers, streams, lakes, bogs, ponds, and old-growth forests offer a diversity of flora, fauna, and ecosystems for study.
-For more specific information contact Dr. Chris Floyd, Department of Biology.
+The Priory, formerly known at St. Bede's Monastery, was purchased in 2011 by Blugold Real Estate, LLC, a subsidiary of the UW-Eau Claire Foundation as an ideal facility for expanding UW-Eau Claire academic programming.
+The property includes 112 mostly wooded acres in the town of Washington and three building complexes totaling approximately 80,000 square feet.
+It is located three miles south of the UW-Eau Claire campus.
+The former Children's Center at UW-Eau Claire, now named the Children's Nature Academy, opened in June 2012 as The Priory's anchor tenant.
+UW-Eau Claire students are the primary users of the academy's services, which include the infant and toddler care program.
+In addition to students who use the academy's child care services, hundreds of university students either work, volunteer or engage in observation activities at the academy annually.
+Various new programs to be located at the Priory are in development, including additional student housing, a partnership with the Ho-Chunk Nation and special summer outreach activities.
 Off-Campus-Mississippi: